everettens/Capstone2023-Zuora-Salesforce-Integration/README.md

  * The triggers ‘UpdateAccountTrigger’ and ‘UpdateContactTrigger’ have been added to the Salesforce workspace
  * The classes ‘UpdateAccountHelper’ and ‘UpdateContactHelper’ have been added to the Salesforce workspace
- * Aforementioned classes and triggers have been configured correctly (more details below)
+ * The aforementioned classes and triggers have been configured correctly (more details below)
  * The Salesforce Account and Contact sObjects have a custom field ‘zID’ for storing its Zuora ID
  * The user’s Salesforce workspace has a custom ‘ZuoraSyncError’ sObject
  * The user’s Zuora sandbox already has an OAuth 2.0 Provider set up
- * The user has aforementioned OAuth 2.0 Provider’s Client ID and Client Secret
+ * The user has the aforementioned OAuth 2.0 Provider’s Client ID and Client Secret